 Population in Yellowstone Lake

-Initial removal efforts were expanded to increase gillneting more than 10-fold.
-In response, the number of lake trout removed from the population doubled.
-The increased catch suggested the lake trout population was continuing to grow.
-In 2008 and 2011, a new scientific panel was convened to re-evaluate the program and goals.
+As initial gillneting efforts expanded, the number of lake trout removed from the population also increased.
+This suggested the lake trout population was continuing to grow.
+In 2008 and 2011, scientific panels were convened to re-evaluate the program and goals.
 The panel concluded netting is still the most viable option for suppressing lake trout.
 Both reviews also indicated a considerable increase in suppression effort would be needed over many years to collapse the lake trout population.

-Starting in 2009, the park contracted a commercial fishing company, to increase the take of lake trout.
-From 2011 to 2013, they also used large, live entrapment nets that allow removal of large lake trout from shallow water while returning cutthroat trout to the lake with little mortality.
+Starting in 2009, the park contracted a commercial fishing company, to increase the take of lake trout through gillnetting.
+From 2011 to 2013, they also used large, live-entrapment nets that allow removal of large lake trout from shallow water while returning cutthroat trout to the lake with little mortality.

-Anglers also contribute to lake trout management.
-They are encouraged to fish for lake trout, and are required to kill all lake trout caught in Yellowstone Lake and its tributaries.
-They tend to be most successful at catching lake trout 15–24 inches long, which are found in near-shore waters in June and early July.
-Of the total lake trout removed from Yellowstone Lake, anglers have removed approximately 5 percent.
+Anglers are encouraged to fish for lake trout, and are required to kill all lake trout caught in Yellowstone Lake and its tributaries.
+Of the total lake trout removed from Yellowstone Lake, anglers have removed approximately five percent.

 Lake Trout Response to Increased Suppression Efforts

-More than 2.4 million lake trout have been removed from Yellowstone Lake since 1994.
-In 2016, National Park Service and contracted crews captured more than 366,400 lake trout.
-The number of lake trout caught during distribution surveys remained relatively constant from 2010-2015, ranging from 347-575 fish annually, with a mean total length ranging from 309-330 millimeters (12-13 inches).
-Over the past five years, we have seen a gradual decrease in the number of large adult (sexually mature) lake trout caught during the surveys.
-In general, the largest numbers of lake trout were caught in the West Thumb region and along the east shoreline/southern arms portion of Yellowstone Lake.
-The north shore had the least lake trout.
+The number of lake trout caught during distribution surveys remained relatively constant from 2010-2017, ranging from 347–575 fish annually, with a mean total length from 309–330 millimeters (12–13 in.).
+Over the past seven years, biologists have seen a gradual decrease in the number of large adult (sexually mature) lake trout caught during the surveys.

 Increases in catch can reflect increased efficiency, increased abundance, or both.
-Improvements in fishing gear, increased knowledge of how lake trout use the ecosystem, and experienced personnel can lead to increases in catch and more efficient removal, despite a decreasing population.
+Improvements in gear, knowledge, and experience can lead to more efficient removal, despite a decreasing population.
 Hence, independently monitoring the effectiveness and effects of suppression activities, as well as updating population models, is an important aspect of the program.

-Population modeling has shown that the lake trout population continued to expand through at least 2011, but increased gillnetting over the last few years has begun to reduce lake trout numbers and biomass (total weight) in Yellowstone Lake.
-Abundance models show no population growth for lake trout age 2 and older, and a decrease in fish older than 3 years.
-If this continues, the reproductive and expansion potential of the population will be reduced.
-Also, total annual mortality rates have been steadily increasing over the last several years and have exceeded 50% in two of the last three years, which should decrease the population size.
-In addition, the total biomass of lake trout removed has increased in recent years to more than 0.5 kilograms per hectare, which should eventually lead to a population crash.
+Population modeling has shown that the lake trout population expanded through 2012, but increased gillnetting has begun to reduce lake trout numbers and biomass (total weight) in Yellowstone Lake, particularly in older age classes.
+Abundance models show no population growth for lake trout age 2–3 years, a decrease in fish 3–5 years, and a 70% decrease 6 years and older.
+Total annual mortality rates have been steadily increasing over the past several years and have exceeded 50% in three of the last four years.
+In addition, the total biomass of lake trout removed annually has increased from 0.5 kilograms per hectare to over 4.0 kilograms per hectare.
+If this trend continues, it predicts an eventual population crash.

 Research guides methodology